adrianbj/ProcessCodeTester/README.md

 ProcessCodeTester
 =================

+#### This module is obsolete - please use the [Console panel from the Tracy Debugger module](https://processwire.com/blog/posts/introducing-tracy-debugger/#console-panel)

 A ProcessWire admin module to quickly test code without needing to edit templates

 Ok, this is really not very fancy, but I think it will come in quite handy - for me at least :)